dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 ## Can the cluster run with multiple data shards?

 Yes, ludicrous mode works with the cluster set up with multiple data shards.

+## How does Ludicrous mode handle concurrency?

+Ludicrous mode can now run mutations concurrently per predicate.
+This is enabled with a default setting of 2000 concurrent threads, but you can adjust the number of concurrent threads allowed using the `--ludicrous_concurrency` configuration setting on all of the Alpha and Zero instances in the cluster.